JoosepAlviste/JoosepAlviste.github.io/pages/projects/virtual-observatory.md

 ## Front-end

 The front-end is built using Vue.js and Vuex.
-A very important part in this application is requesting, storing and displaying information about all sorts of different measurements.
+An important part in this application is requesting, storing and displaying information about all sorts of different measurements.
 Vuex is used to manipulate and store all this data.
 The structure of the data is quite complex, so the hardest part of this project was filtering and